Wolong National Nature Reserve: 2008 earthquake

 The region, including the Panda Research Center, was largely devastated by the catastrophic May 12, 2008 Sichuan earthquake, though the captive giant pandas were initially reported to be safe.
 Immediately after the quake, officials were unable to contact the reserve.
 Five security guards at the reserve were killed by the earthquake.
 Six pandas escaped after their enclosures were damaged.
 By May 20, two pandas at the reserve were found to be injured, while the search continued for another two adult pandas that went missing after the quake.
 On May 28, 2008, nine-year-old Mao Mao (mother of five) was still missing.
-On Monday, June 9, she was found dead as a result of being crushed by a wall in her enclosure.
+On June 9, she was found dead as a result of being crushed by a wall in her enclosure.

 The giant pandas were relocated to the Bifengxia Panda Base, which is also managed by the China Panda Protection and Research Center.
 Starting in 2012, they were relocated to the new Shenshuping Panda Center.